spring-tips/java-14/README.md

 ```

 First and foremost, we're going to use some SQL queries.
 I've got to great pains in my life to avoid having to type SQL queries in Java code.
-My goodness, would people so often have used ORMs   if they knew  they could elequently express SQL queries as Java `String`s?
-For anything even mildly complex, I extract my SQL queries into property files whcih are then loaded with Spring's configuration property mechanism.
+My goodness, would people so often have used ORMs if they knew they could eloquently express SQL queries as Java ` Strings`?
+For anything even mildly complex, I extract my SQL queries into property files which are then loaded with Spring's configuration property mechanism.

 But, we can do better in Java 14!
 Multiline strings have come to Java at long last!
 It now joins the ranks of Python, Ruby, C++, C#, Rust, PHP, Kotlin, Scala, Groovy, Go, JavaScript, Clojure, and a dozen other languages besides.
 I'm so happy it's finally here!